Followers

 A Strategy of Sorts

-The American Revolution was an extremely complex affair.
-It began as a political movement and morphed into an armed insurrection that became a war for independence overplayed with a civil war, a covert war, and finally, a global war.
-But it was an economic war as well.
-The British sought to control and shut down American commerce, the lifeblood of the colonies.
-In some respects, British actions taken in the decade-long run-up to Lexington and Concord involved extracting the greatest benefit from the colonies, without allowing them to become too prosperous, large, or powerful.
-There were those in Parliament and British ruling circles who feared that the American colonies would someday overshadow Britain in population, power, and prestige.
-How prescient they were!
-But of course, instead of preparing to take advantage of this, they sought to prevent it.
+The American Revolution was intensely complex.
+It started as a political movement and then turned into an armed uprising that developed into a war for independence, along with aspects of a civil war, a secret war, and ultimately a global conflict.
+But it was also an economic war.
+The British aimed to control and shut down American commerce, which was the colonies' vital lifeline.
+In some ways, British actions during the ten years leading up to Lexington and Concord were about gaining the most from the colonies without letting them become too wealthy, large, or influential.
+Some in Parliament and British leadership worried that someday the American colonies would surpass Britain in population, strength, and reputation.
+How right they were!
+Yet, instead of figuring out how to benefit from this, they tried to prevent it.

 Down to the Sea in Ships

-When war broke out, the British strategy involved hemming in the Americans with Indian and Canadian allies to the west and north.
-The east and south would be taken care of by the Royal Navy.
-So a naval war became the less discussed but was as important, perhaps more important, than the land war.
-Great Britain had the largest and most powerful navy in the world and the American colonies had none.
-America did have a growing and efficient merchant marine, as well as the raw materials to build ships.
-So it set about creating its own small navy and refitting its merchant craft as privateers and naval vessels.
-This approach was only successful because of the brave and determined men who sailed the ships and the resourceful and uncompromising men who captained them.
+When war broke out, the British strategy involved surrounding the Americans with Indian and Canadian allies to the west and north.
+The east and south would be handled by the Royal Navy.
+So, a naval war became the less discussed but equally important, if not more so, than the land war.
+Great Britain had the largest and most powerful navy in the world, while the American colonies had none.
+America did have a growing and capable merchant marine, along with the raw materials to build ships.
+As a result, it began creating its own small navy and converting its merchant ships into privateers and naval vessels.
+This success was only possible thanks to the brave and determined men who sailed the ships and the resourceful, resolute men who captained them.
 This is one such captain's story.

 Connecticut Navy

-Seth Harding was born in Eastham, Massachusetts although he moved to Norwich, Connecticut when he was a young man.
+Seth Harding was born in Eastham, Massachusetts, although he moved to Norwich, Connecticut, when he was a young man.
 Harding went to sea early in his life and commanded several merchant ships during the French and Indian War.
-By 1771 he had moved to Liverpool, Nova Scotia.
-At the beginning of the American Revolution in 1775, he returned to Connecticut and offered his services to its nascent navy.
-Harding was commissioned commander of the state brig, Defence.
-Harding captured many British ships while in command of this and two other vessels.
-He was first sent on patrol near Boston Harbor, where on 12 June 1775 he captured the British armed transport ship, George.
-Along with the ship he took several hundred Scottish soldiers of the 71st Highland Regiment and their commander, Lieutenant Colonel Archibald Campbell.
+By 1771, he had moved to Liverpool, Nova Scotia.
+At the start of the American Revolution in 1775, he returned to Connecticut and offered his services to its nascent navy.
+Harding was commissioned as commander of the state brig, Defence.
+Harding captured many British ships while in command of this vessel and two others.
+He was first sent on patrol near Boston Harbor, where on June 12, 1775, he captured the British armed transport ship, George.
+Along with the ship, he took several hundred Scottish soldiers of the 71st Highland Regiment and their commander, Lieutenant Colonel Archibald Campbell.

-Most American actions (including Harding's) were small-scale but still played a critical role in the war.
+Most American actions, including Harding's, were small-scale but still played a vital role in the war.
 Here is a contemporary letter that mentions one of Harding's exploits:

 FAIRFIELD, MAY 13, 1776.